Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

-He rightly explains in this second Word that what we are hiding behind our backs is really in His face.
-What is running in the background is, clearly, seen by Him.
+He rightly explains in this second word that what we are hiding behind our backs is really in His face.
+What is running in the background is seen by Him.

-Here in the western world, it is very uncommon actually to build an inanimate object to worship.
-But, if we look carefully in our hearts, we might be able to catch a glimpse of some carefully carved constructed structures that we have built to suit our personal desires and the needs that can only be satisfied in and through a living relationship with the only living and eternal God.
+It is very uncommon in the western world to build an inanimate object to worship.
+However, let's look carefully in our hearts.
+We might be able to catch a glimpse of some carefully carved constructed structures that we have built to suit our desires and needs that can only be satisfied in and through a living relationship with the only living and eternal God.

 The Second "And God Said"

 Let there be a firmament in the midst of the waters, and let it divide the waters from the waters Thus God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament.